isomerpages/edb-pix/index.md

       dropdown:
         title: What are you looking for?
         options:
+          - title: Information about SEA markets
+            url: /market/
-          - title: Build a business case for SEA
+          - title: Customers and demand in SEA
-            url: /customers-demand/
+            url: /customer-demand/
-          - title: Reasons to choose Singapore
+          - title: How other have done it
-            url: ""
+            url: /case-studies/
 ---